The Human Operating Manual

 A story about dominance, delusion, and delayed consequences.

-As far as we’re aware, human history is brief.
+As far as we are aware, human history is brief.
 If the origin of life is a marathon, Homo sapiens showed up during the cooldown stretch.
 One minute we were fending off predators with sticks, and the next we were splitting atoms, drawing boundary lines across entire continents, and uploading versions of ourselves into the cloud.

 So what happened?
 Why us?
 Why so fast?

 This section unpacks the origin of our species, not from a place of cultural pride, but from evolutionary curiosity.
 What were the biological upgrades that gave us the edge?
 What social dynamics allowed us to cooperate in absurdly large groups?
-And what inventions sent everything spiraling out of control?
+And what inventions sent everything spiralling out of control?
+More importantly, what can looking backwards teach us about the trajectory we are currently on?

 Rabbit Hole Blogs